IvanOliveir/rfm_app/README.md

 # RFM_app
+## A streamlit's app to calculate a RFM

 Recency, frequency, monetary value is a marketing analysis tool used to identify a company's or an organization's best customers by using certain measures.